GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 <p><small><a href="#">Back to top</a></small></p>

 #### Examples
-Note: Will return JSON response same as POST Request JSON

 <details>
 <summary>Get SubAward Reports for a specific contract based on the Subaward Report Number and report status</summary>
 <p>